Top Republicans mark Jan. 6 with silence, deflection

 “We’re ashamed of nothing,” said GOP Rep. Matt Gaetz of Florida during an appearance with Georgia Rep. Marjorie Taylor Greene on a podcast hosted by former Trump strategist Steve Bannon, who has been indicted for defying a subpoena from the House committee investigating the insurrection.
 “We’re proud of the work that we did on Jan.
 6 to make legitimate arguments about election integrity."

-Greene slammed Republican Sen. Ted Cruz of Texas, another potential 2024 contender, for having characterized the anniversary as an event marking “a violent terrorist attack on the Capitol."
+Greene slammed Republican Sen. Ted Cruz of Texas, another potential 2024 contender, for having characterized the anniversary as an event marking “a violent terrorist attack on the Capitol" Wednesday.

 She accused Cruz of disrespecting “MAGA patriots" and “people that rioted at the Capitol and did breach the Capitol."